xoss2400/Sharp/README.md

 # Sharp

-A Chinese to English Translation widget.
-Built with Electron and Python, solely for the purposes of self-learning mandarin.
+A Chinese-to-English translation widget.
+Built with Electron and Python, solely for lazily self-learning Mandarin.

 ## Features

 - **Real-time Chinese Translation**: Instantly translate Chinese text to English
 - **Pinyin Support**: Get pronunciation guides for Chinese characters
 - **Modern Design**: Clean, translucent interface with emerald green theme
-- **Active Combat**: The never ending bit war will go on until the end of time.
-Proving again the futality in conflict.
+- **Active Combat**: The never-ending bit war will go on until the end of time.
+Proving again the futility of conflict.

 ## Open Roads(Things I've been to lazy to implement)

-- **Synonym**: Access a Mandarin thesaurus, return three most commonly used words.
+- **Synonym**: Access a Mandarin thesaurus, return the three most commonly used words.
-- **Intent Descriptions**: Understand not only the definition, but use cases of certain chinese words.
+- **Intent Descriptions**: Understand not only the definition, but use cases of certain Chinese words.
 - **Speech-to-Voice functionality**: Listen to the proper pronunciation.

 ## Technical Stack